-03 May Lessons From Giants – Keys To Innovative Thinking, Planning and Goal Achievement From The Men Who Walked On The Moon!
+03 May Lessons From Giants – Keys To Innovative Thinking

 In this episode of the DREAM.
 THINK.
 DO. podcast, Mitch Matthews talks with Dr. Anthony Paustian (“Tony”), who has published a new book A Quarter Million Steps, which chronicles the history of the Apollo program and lessons we can apply to our own lives.
 He also helped to build and launch DMACC West, the first technologically focused college campus.
 DMACC now hosts an annual conference – Celebrate!
 Innovation Week (ciWeek) – that brings global thought leaders to share their stories and inspire the next generation.